New York Classical Review's Top Ten Performances of 2015

--New York Classical Review, on Jennifer Beattie's performance of Mahler's Das Lied von der Erde with tenor James Rogers and the Argento Chamber Ensemble conducted by Michel Galante
+-New York Classical Review, on Jennifer Beattie's performance of Mahler's Das Lied von der Erde with the Argento Chamber Ensemble at the Park Avenue Armory, NYC

 ". . . what made everything work was the playing and singing, which was superb in every way.
 Tenor James Benjamin Rodgers and mezzo-soprano Jennifer Beattie proved ideal, handling the arduous technical demands of the music while sounding like the everyday men and women Mahler envisioned.

 "Beattie has a rich, throaty voice . . .
 Beattie’s entrance on “Der Einsame im Herbst,” one of Mahler’s most artful moments, was quiet, focussed and exceptionally warm, and in “Der Abschied,” her modulation from sonic and emotional desolation to lustrous consolation was beautiful.
 Most exceptional was that throughout the whole piece, Rodgers and Beattie sang with an implicit understanding of the poetry, expressing not only Mahler but the earthiness and humanity that Mahler found compelling in “Die chinesische Flöte.”
 Their singing had a natural communication that is special and rare in classical performances—they spoke to us as if we were old friends."